Best Trading Platforms Compared & Reviewed

 • Financing on overnight positions

-You also need to be aware that if you are trading an OTC (over the counter) product like CFDs, FOREX, or spread betting, brokers may not hedge your trades in the underlying market.
+You also need to be aware that if you are trading an OTC (Over The Counter) product like CFDs, FOREX, or spread betting, brokers may not hedge your trades in the underlying market.
 This basically means that they think your trades will be losers, so they accept your trade more like a bookie than a broker.

 This is called the B-Book.
 There is a big debate about whether brokers hedging positions or not via the B-Book is a good or bad thing.
 In some cases, it is good because it reduces the need for brokers to widen the bid/offer spread, meaning that clients get better prices.
 However, some argue that it is bad because there is a clear conflict of interests as these brokers make money when clients lose.